| Sometime

 between the indigenous people and the Cahokia people.
 The possibility

 of invasion of established towns by the Mississippians also exists.
+By the 12th and 13th centuries, several Mississippian centers had

 appeared in the southeastern United States.
 Lewis Larson, Jr. points